J4C0814N/pyCSVRedelimiter/README.md

     * `replaceChar` - Character to replace with
     * `removeQuotes` - True to also remove quotes, False keeps quotes
     * `savePath` - The directory to save the updated CSV(s) to.
 Must exist before running
+    * `dateFormat` - The date format for any date values in the csv
+    * `dateFormatRegex` - The regex equivalent of `dateFormat` used to find all instances of the date to replace
+    * `sqlDateFormat` - The date format accepted by the database or destination
+    * `fixDates` - True to convert any content matching `dateFormat` to `sqlDateFormat`

 4. Run `python CSVRedelimiter.py`

 Originally developed by [@Rollinginsanity](https://github.com/rollinginsanity), extended by me.